joedougherty/writing/GAP-day-2025.md

 This was my longest one day ride yet.
 My prior longest ride was 125 miles in early September of this year, so I reasoned this would be possible for me to accomplish.

-I think the GAP is an incredible resource.
+The GAP is an incredible resource.
 If you're wondering if you should ride it, I say do it as soon as humanly possible.
 It made for a great one day challenge, that's for sure!
 If you can do a century, you can do the GAP in one day with some planning.